kevroi/empowerment_plasticity/README.md

 uv run experiments/measureFollowerAgent.py
 ```

-For `pip` you can `pip instal requirements.txt` as usual in your venv.
+For `pip` you can `pip install -r requirements.txt` as usual in your venv.